|

 Virginia and Virginia on the ridge of the Blue Ridge Mountains until

-shelter, but did not take the one tenth of a mile side trail to
+at Key's Gap shelter, but did not take the one tenth of a mile side

-the store nearby since I would be making Harpers Ferry tonight.
+trail to the store nearby since I would be arriving in Harpers Ferry

-While at the shelter, we all got excited when we read something
+this afternoon.
+While at the shelter, we all got excited when we

-in the register that talked about the KOA located near Harpers Ferry.
+read something in the register that talked about the KOA located

-Supposedly every Saturday there was an old fashioned ice cream social,
+near Harpers Ferry.
+Supposedly every Saturday there was an old fashioned

-and this particular KOA claimed to have a water slide located in
+ice cream social, and this particular KOA claimed to have a water

-the park.
-With the heat the way it has been lately, that was all
+slide located in the park.
+With the heat the way it has been lately,

-it took to convince Tom and me that we should spend the night at
+that was all it took to convince Tom and me that we should spend

-the KOA.
-I chose to descend off the ridge into Harpers Ferry along
+to descend off the ridge into Harpers Ferry along the past Appalachian

 Cashin, who takes care of all things at the headquarters.
 I

-bought a new version of the Philosopher's Guide, five postcards,
+today.
+I bought a new version of the Philosopher's Guide for 1983,

-and an updated version of the NY/NJ guidebook and maps.
-While we
+five postcards, and an updated version of the NY/NJ guidebook and

 and I had our pictures taken with the polaroid camera that was